Say Now

-Say Now are a British girl group from London consisting of members Ysabelle Angeli, Amelia Onuorah and Madeleine Haynes.
-They are signed to Atlantic Records and formed in 2022 as needanamebro, since the members had not been able to come up with a name for their group.
-They eventually debuted as Say Now in 2023, going on to release an extended play and various singles, notably "Can't Keep a Beat", "Brick by Brick" and "Supermarket".
+Say Now are a British girl group based in London consisting of members Ysabelle Salvanera, Amelia Onuorah and Madeleine Haynes.
+They are signed to Atlantic Records and formed in 2022 as Needanamebro, since the members had not been able to come up with a name for their group.
+They eventually debuted as Say Now in 2023, going on to release various singles, notably "Can't Keep a Beat", "Brick by Brick" and "Supermarket".